- Architectural heritage

 The Centre d’Art Contemporain du Luxembourg Belge (CACLB), created in 2007 on the site of Mautban-Buzenol, features temporary monumental and environmental artworks in an area dedicated to archaeology, cultural heritage and nature.

+The site is divided into two sections.
+The bottom one is a real green haven: its streams helped local industries to develop in the past.
+The upper side includes the lapidary museum, a surprising construction.
 The site of Montauban-Buzenol enjoys a rich biodiversity: make the most of the marked trails to explore it.

 There are 3 exhibition spaces to discover: